Transforming university life through the use of digital technologies and services.

 This is commonly known as “big data” and requires information technology services that integrate activities with Brookes as well as national and global domains.
 Our challenge is to identify the infrastructure, services, and support structures that can provide the most value in the areas of greatest need for the research community.

-Enabling International and Partnership engagement is one of Brookes key strategic aims.
+Enabling international and partnership engagement is one of Oxford Brookes University's key strategic aims.
 To deliver on this, plans are in place to further enhance our international culture, grow our global reputation and to increase the impact of our excellence in scholarship, research and innovation on key global issues.
-Our network of partners worldwide will support the realisation of Brookes international ambitions.
+Our network of partners worldwide will support the realisation of our international ambitions.
 The design and implementation of information technology services will be a key enabler to delivering these objectives.
-As our vision states, we want to transform University life through the use of digital technologies and create an environment that will enable international and partnership engagement.The following objectives supports these activities:
+As our vision states, we want to transform university life through the use of digital technologies and create an environment that will enable international and partnership engagement.

 - enabling easy access to infrastructure, tools, services and support, which will contribute to the successful implementation of the international and partnership engagement plan,

 IT Services will contribute to university infrastructure and services development by successfully addressing a set of objectives across the following areas: IT platform excellence, enhancing educational technology services, facilitating transformation and information delivery and enhancing IT service excellence.

 The delivery of all information technology services are dependent on secure and reliable infrastructure and platforms.
 We need to deliver and enhance these foundations and assess emerging new technologies that may be fit for purpose in delivering in this area e.g. Cloud, Mobile etc.